 Many yard trucks stay on site and idle as part of their operations at warehouse facilities.
 ZE yard trucks will benefit the communities surrounding the warehouse as they do not idle, and therefore will not produce emissions that could negatively impact the neighboring communities.
 Conventional on road NZE trucks are included in the WAIRE Menu because on-road ZE trucks are not well established and in comparison, also have a much shorter dwell time at warehouse facilities.
-Nonetheless, a CEQA alternative has been included that evaluates additional NZE compliance options (including for yard trucks) within PR 2305.
+Nonetheless, a CEQA alternative has been included that evaluates additional NZE compliance options (including for yard trucks) within PR 2305., and the South Coast AQMD Governing Board will consider these alternatives as part of its overall consideration of PR 2305.
 Further, the second draft staff report and the accompanying WAIRE Implementation Guidelines now explicitly allow NZE yard trucks to earn WAIRE Points through a Custom WAIRE Plan, and example calculations that warehouse operators could use are included.

 South Coast AQMD acknowledges the support in reducing emissions from both mobile and stationary sources with the use of clean fuel and low emission technologies.
 The citations made by the commentor on the importance of near-zero emission options in this comment and in Comment 25-5 are recognized and a key part of South Coast AQMD's strategies to achieve clean air.
 The WAIRE Menu includes both NZE and ZE on-road truck acquisition and use, but in one instance the WAIRE Menu only includes a ZE option for yard trucks.
 There are key policy reasons supporting why ZE yard trucks are the only option considered.
-First, in the on-road sector ZE trucks are not at the same stage of commercial development as NZE trucks, which have been operating in commercially available today and have been operating at warehouses since 2015.

-Additionally, because ZE yard trucks are located at an individual facility, they are well-suited to serve as an early beachhead for the longer term development of ZE vehicle solutions.301 By focusing PR 2305 on ZE yard trucks, warehouse operators are introduced to ZE technology to see how it works in their operations.
+First, in the on-road sector ZE trucks are not at the same stage of commercial development as NZE trucks, which have been operating in commercial service for several years, especially for Class 8 trucks.
+However, ZE yard trucks are commercially available today and have been operating at warehouses since 2015.
+Additionally, because ZE yard trucks are located at an individual facility, they are well-suited to serve as an early beachhead for the longer term development of ZE vehicle solutions.
+By focusing PR 2305 on ZE yard trucks, warehouse operators are introduced to ZE technology to see how it works in their operations.